Tips To Properly Clean Wood Cutting Board

 However, unfortunately, this kitchen essential doesn’t get the love and care it deserves.
 Our cutting boards need proper upkeep to prevent them from bacteria and unpleasing odors.
-You don’t need to put in daily efforts, but you should do it at least once a week.
-This is because the key to hygienic food is the proper cleaning, disinfection, and cutting boards.
-However, proper cleaning of cutting boards much depends on its type.
+You don’t need to put in daily effort but should do it at least once weekly.
+This is because proper cleaning, disinfection, and cutting boards are key to hygienic food.
+However, adequate cleaning for cutting boards depends on their type.

 Types of cutting boards

 Cutting boards come in various materials, so first, you need to determine which material is right for your kitchen and how it should be cleaned.
-In general, there are two types of cutting boards: nonporous and wood.
+There are two types of cutting boards: nonporous and wood.

 Nonporous: Nonporous cutting boards are mostly used for cutting up meat, poultry, and seafood, as they are non-absorbent.
 These are made of plastic, resin, marble, and glass, which are easy to clean.